jonathanrao99/Apple-stock-prediction-using-LSTM/DEPLOYMENT.md

 ### Step 1: Prepare Your Repository
 ✅ This repository is already configured for Streamlit Cloud deployment with:
-- `runtime.txt` - Specifies Python 3.10
-- `requirements.txt` - Uses TensorFlow 2.13.0 (compatible with Python 3.10)
+- `requirements.txt` - Uses tf-nightly (compatible with Python 3.13)
 - `.streamlit/config.toml` - Optimized configuration

 ### Step 2: Deploy to Streamlit Cloud